mne-tools/mne-nirs/doc/index.rst

 ------------

 MNE-NIRS requires you install Python and MNE-Python before installing MNE-NIRS.
-To install Python and MNE-Python follow `these instructions <https://mne.tools/dev/install/mne_python.html>`_.
+To install Python and MNE-Python follow `these instructions <https://mne.tools/stable/install/install_python.html>`_.
-Some NIRS functionality is only available in the latest version of MNE-Python, so I suggest installing the latest development version `as described here <https://mne.tools/dev/install/advanced.html#other-python-distributions>`_.
+You must use MNE-Python v0.24 or above.

 Run the following code to install MNE-NIRS: